-While Telstra denied liability due to Ms. Hargreaves' remote working location, the Tribunal ruled the fall occurred during her employment and deemed it like any employee taking a break at work.
-Hargreaves and Telstra Corporation Limited AATA 417.
+While Telstra denied liability due to Ms Hargreaves' remote working location, the Tribunal ruled the fall occurred during her employment and deemed it like any employee taking a break at work.
+Read the full case here: Hargreaves and Telstra Corporation Limited AATA 417.

 Working from home: employer obligations

 Employers have a duty of care when it comes to their workers undertaking their tasks from home.
-The Workplace Health and Safety Act 1995 says that employees working from home are still covered when injury occurs.
+Each state's relevant legislation says that employees working from home are still covered when an injury occurs.

 An employer should also provide a working from home policy which: